mhueppe/msc-thesis-notes/03-Methods/Data/Exploration/Surface/Surface Exploration.md

 - [x] Surface information relation to each other ✅ 2025-09-19
 - [x] Surface information relation to descriptions ✅ 2025-09-19
 - [x] Analyze Correlations between surface information and crystallization conditions ✅ 2025-09-19
-- [ ] Look into Surface Representation using [MaSif](file:///C:/Users/michi/Downloads/s41592-019-0666-6.pdf) #research only do two passes as this is only background and will not be used (dMasif is much faster) 🆔 bk9usv
+- [x] Look into Surface Representation using [MaSif](file:///C:/Users/michi/Downloads/s41592-019-0666-6.pdf) #research only do two passes as this is only background and will not be used (dMasif is much faster) 🆔 bk9usv @completed(2025-10-03T14:31:22+02:00)
-- [ ] Look into follow up paper for Surface Representation using [Differentiable MaSIF](https://openaccess.thecvf.com/content/CVPR2021/papers/Sverrisson_Fast_End-to-End_Learning_on_Protein_Surfaces_CVPR_2021_paper.pdf) #research 🆔 08cdcb ⛔ bk9usv
+- [x] Look into follow up paper for Surface Representation using [Differentiable MaSIF](https://openaccess.thecvf.com/content/CVPR2021/papers/Sverrisson_Fast_End-to-End_Learning_on_Protein_Surfaces_CVPR_2021_paper.pdf) #research 🆔 08cdcb ⛔ bk9usv ✅ 2025-10-03
-- [ ] Look into [Differentiable Masif Code](https://github.com/FreyrS/dMaSIF) #research ⛔ 08cdcb
+- [x] Look into [Differentiable Masif Code](https://github.com/FreyrS/dMaSIF) #research ⛔ 08cdcb ✅ 2025-10-03
+- [ ] Implement surface representation retrieval pipeline
 - [x] Rerun Data extraction now including total area, number of atom, roughness and classes 🔺 ✅ 2025-09-30
 - [x] Look into processing errors for files, examples: 7lh5.cif, 8cqw.cif ✅ 2025-09-30
 - [ ] Write Section on Surface Data Retrieval and Exploration #writing
 - [x] Check net charge (from sequence with respect to crystallization pH) ✅ 2025-09-30
+- [ ] distribution of fraction of charged residues (in proteins with net charge 0)

 |Descriptor|What it Captures|High Value Meaning|
 |---|---|---|